Jahongir0727/SARA/README.md

   When the user includes "search for" in their input, SARA extracts the key query—removing extraneous trailing words like "for me", "please", or "now"—and opens your default browser with a Google search.

   _Example:_
-  _User:_ "Can you search for the busiest airports for me?"
+  _User:_ "Can you search for the busiest airports in the world for me?"
-  _Response:_ "Searching for the busiest airports in your browser."
+  _Response:_ "Searching for the busiest airports in the world in your browser."

 - **Time Command:**
   SARA can provide the current time.
 If a location is specified (e.g., "time in New York"), the response includes that location.